Terra Botanica , S. Gaudard©

 - Partager :

 Suivez le guide

-At Camifolia, Anjou’s living partnership with its land takes a therapeutic turn.
-Stroll through an astounding array of aromatic, medicinal, and even poisonous plants.
-And, why not try some plant-based refreshments at the “Jardin Gourmand?”
+In Camifolia, Anjou’s living partnership with its soil takes a therapeutic turn.
+Stroll through an astounding array of aromatic, medicinal and even poisonous plants.
+And perhaps try some plant-based refreshments in the “Jardin Gourmand”!

-For a truly Zen experience, head to the Parc Oriental de Maulévrier.
-It only takes a few steps inside this authentic Japanese garden to be calmed and soothed.
+For a truly Zen experience, come to the Parc Oriental de Maulévrier.
+Dating back to the early 20th Century, this authentic Japanese garden inspires tranquil harmony, mixed with awe.

 You can visit the grounds of several Anjou châteaux, including the English gardens at Brissac, or simply stroll through the gorgeous public parks that oxygenate town and country alike.